developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/use/index.md

 ### Decommission a Device

 When a device is no longer in use or needs to be taken out of the active device pool, it can be set as **Decommissioned.** This prevents any further device reporting to the server and applies to situations when the device is being sent for repair, the device is being replaced, or the device is deprecated and needs to be removed.
-When a device is decommissioned, the license is automatically de-allocated from the device and placed into the license pool so it can be reallocated to another device.
+When a device is decommissioned, the license is automatically deallocated from the device and returned to the license pool so it can be reallocated to another device.

-<br><br>
-To decommission a device:
+<p>To decommission a device:</p>

 1. Perform _one_ of the following procedures:<br>From the device list, tap and hold on the device card.
 Tap **Decommission** from the device action menu displayed.
 The **Device Details** screen appears.<br>
    _Or,_ <br>